onecloudemoji/onecloudemoji.github.io/_posts/2022-08-10-gamification.md

 Everyone wants to play CTFs, and no one wants to hack.
 As Joe organ says, it’s just high tech procrastination.
 The achievements and point progression make it SEEM like you’re getting somewhere (“but number go up I must be on the right path!”) but the reality is you are just wanking into the bed sheets.

 If you need bing-bing-wahoo to get interested in a topic, guess what; the problem isn’t the topic.
 If you wouldn’t on your own dime and time buy a textbook on said topic to read and digest because "that’s not interesting", then you’re going through these platforms to play games, not to learn.
+The Library of Alexandria is readily available for every single human being to digest literally any topic on earth (and beyond).
+You live in the future people like Davinchi could only DREAM of, and you think learning is boring?
+If this is the mind state you have, you do not deserve the world you live in.

 ![read](/assets/images/gamification/read.png)